Mobile push notifications

 Push notification integrations

-To send push notifications, a third-party service is needed.
-To set up an integration with a push service, navigate to theData & Assets > Integrations.
+To send push notifications, a third-party service is required.
+To set up an integration with a push service, navigate to the Data & Assets > Integrations.

 These services will receive the push request from Engagement and send it to the target mobile devices based on the device push token.
 Push tokens are saved as an attribute to the customer profile; our SDK will take care of the push token management and assign the push token attribute to the customer profile upon subscribing to push notifications.
-Each push notification integration uses a different attribute name for saving the token described below.
+Each push notification integration uses a different attribute name to save the token described below.

-All mobile push services require an integration under theData & Assets > Integrations to be set up and then selected under Project settings > Campaigns > Channels > Push notifications.
-The selected integration in the project settings will then be used for sending push notifications to the chosen devices (Android/iOS).
+All mobile push services require an integration to be set up under Data & Assets > Integrations and then selected under Project settings > Campaigns > Channels > Push notifications.
+The integration selected in the project settings will then be used to send push notifications to the chosen devices (Android/iOS).
 When the integration is changed (and settings are saved), all push notification nodes from all scenarios will immediately use the selected integration.

 There are 3 different push services that can be integrated, covering all device types (2 for Android, 1 for iOS):